LinusNEP/TCC-IRoNL/README.md

 **1. Install ROS and the navigation planner:**

 TCC-IRoNL can work with any ROS-based mobile robot publishing standard ROS topics.
 The whole framework is implemented using ROS Noetic.
 It was also tested using ROS Melodic in a Docker environment.
-For ROS2, you will need a ros-bridge to bridge the ros2 topics.
+For ROS2, you will need a ROS bridge to bridge the ROS2 topics.
 To install ROS, follow the instructions at the [ROS Wiki](http://wiki.ros.org/ROS/Installation).
 You will need to install or ensure that you have the ROS navigation planner and its dependencies installed.
 Install the navigation planner and the dependencies by running the `./planner_dependencies.sh` script.
 After successful installation, follow the next steps to install TCC-IRoNL.

 **Create a ROS workspace:**
  ```bash